 City Loop (Melbourne) Information

-Originally referred to as the Underground Rail Loop in Melbourne, the City Loop is a largely underground, partly-elevated and partly-surface level Metro as well as railway transport system located around the central commercial district in the city of Melbourne in Australia.
+Originally known as the Underground Rail Loop in Melbourne, the City Loop is a largely underground, partly elevated and partly above-ground metro and rail system located around the central business district of the city of Melbourne, Australia.

-While plans for a Metro system in Melbourne date back to the year 1929 when the suburban railway network was electrified, it was only between the years 1981 to 1985 that services on the City Loop route were gradually pressed into operation.
-In January of 1981, stations at Caulfield, Burnley and Museum were opened while a couple of years later the Parliament station began operations.
-The months of january and May in 1985 witnessed the respective opening of services from the Flagstaff and Northern Tunnel stations.
+While plans for a metro system in Melbourne date back to 1929, when the suburban railway network was electrified, it was not until 1981-1985 that services on the City Loop line were gradually pushed into operation.
+Caulfield, Burnley and Museum stations opened in January 1981, with Parliament Station opening a few years later.
+The months of January and May 1985 saw the opening of services from Flagstaff and Northern Tunnel stations respectively.

-Tunnels in the City Loop of Melbourne stretch over twelve kilometers featuring both box tunnels as well as circular tunnels.
-While the estimated cost was pegged at around forty-million pounds in 1965, unchecked inflation resulted in the costs shooting up to over two hundred million pounds.
-Finally, the project was completed for five hundred million pounds and succeeded in reversing a thirty-year old trend of falling patronage for the suburban railways.
+Melbourne’s City Loop tunnels extend over twelve kilometres and include both box and circular tunnels.
+Estimated to cost around £40 million in 1965, unchecked inflation caused the cost to soar to over £200 million.
+Eventually the project was completed for five hundred million pounds, reversing a thirty-year trend of declining patronage for suburban railways.

 City Loop (Melbourne) Map

-Map of Melbourne City Loop showing its stations.
-Click on the map to enlarge it or Download City Loop (Melbourne) map in PDF.
+Map of Melbourne City Loop showing next stations.
+Click on the map to enlarge it or download the Melbourne City Loop map in PDF format.

 City Loop (Melbourne) Stations

-The loop features two of the largest stations in the city: Southern Cross and Flinders Street, both of them located above ground.
-The three other stations on the route: Parliament, Melbourne Central and Flagstaff are located at underground levels.
-The sixteen radial suburban lines that serve Melbourne city feed into the City Loop along the edges at the southeast and northwest of this network.
+The Loop has two of the city’s biggest stations: Southern Cross and Flinders Street, both of which are above ground.
+The other three stations on the line: Parliament, Melbourne Central and Flagstaff are underground.
+The sixteen radial suburban lines serving the city of Melbourne feed into the City Loop along the south-east and north-west edges of this network.